American Home Shield

 Jump to insightHome warranties typically exclude preexisting issues, cosmetic damage, improper installation, poor maintenance and problems caused by natural disasters.

-Jump to insightTo find the right home warranty in Montana, start by deciding which systems and appliances you need protected.
-Comparing plan details, add-on options and real homeowner reviews will help you select the best fit for your location and lifestyle.
-Here’s how to find the best plan:
+Jump to insightWhen shopping for the best home warranty in Montana, start by deciding which systems and appliances you need protected.
+Then compare plan details, add-on options and real homeowner reviews to help you select the best fit for your location and lifestyle.
+Here's how to find the best plan:

 Don't just look at the monthly premium.
 Review the full cost picture, including service call fees and the price of any add-ons you're interested in.
 Frequent claims can make a high service fee add up quickly, so factor that into your budget.